Modernism in Mid-Century Massachusetts

 One of the original eight TAC partners, Dick Morehouse, who was a resident of Moon Hill, oversaw the project and even acted as a salesman, showing the new homes to interested buyers.

-The project was conceptualized as 68 house sites, though the initial phase consisted of 20 houses built in 1951, 1952, and 1953, the sales of which would finance the rest of the project.
-The original price points of these homes—some of which now fetch close to $2 million—ranged from about $18,000-35,000.
+The project was conceptualized as 68 house sites, though the initial phase consisted of 20 houses built in 1951, ’52, and ’53, the sales of which would finance the rest of the project.
+The original price points of these homes—some of which now fetch around $2 million—ranged from about $18,000-$35,000.

 Sold Listing: H. Morse Payne House.
 Five Fields.
 Listed with Bill Janovitz and John Tse September 2009.
 Sold November 6, 2009.
 Price: $754,500 Contact us for details.